handresen/mariagdkdoc/pages/clientapi/geofencing/geofence_datasourcemanagement.md

 In a multi-client environment, Data Source Management will typically be a task performed by administrators only.

-For additional information, see [GeoFencing, Data sources](maria_gdk/programming/functionality/geofencing/datasources).
+For additional information, see [Developer Reference, GeoFencing - Data sources](core_geofencing_datasources.html).

 ## Connect to service